JoyfulReaper/PlutoAdDetector/README.md

 Until a semantic ad indicator has been observed, the app periodically saves the largest player's upper-left crop under `captures/`.
-These images are diagnostics for possible future visual detection; screenshots are not currently used to classify ads.
+These images are diagnostics for DOM-detector troubleshooting.
+They are not used by learned visual matching, which samples decoded `<video>` frames directly.

 ## CLI options